Fourqui/tv/README.md

 ## I will regularly add new logos, you can also message me and request logos.

 If you want to support me continuing the work, you can donate by clicking the donate button:
+Donaters can jump in line and request missing logos for me to do as soon as I can.

 <a href="https://www.paypal.me/9000hobbs"><img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/paypal-donate.png" width="150px"></a>